anoma/juvix-docs/docs/tutorials/learn.juvix.md

 Implement again the `fromMaybe` function, but now, for the polymorphic `Maybe` type.
 Note that in function definitions we must specify the type variables.
-The definition of `fromMaybe` begin with:
+The definition of `fromMaybe` begins with:

 ```text
 fromMaybe {A} (d : A) : Maybe A -> A